Facilities for children at St. Mary’s

 Baby-change and toilets

 There are three toilets located in the far south-west corner of the church.
 Go through the far door into the modern extension, and the second door on the right has a toilet with baby changing facilities.

-There is a first aid kit located by the main entrance to the church.
+There is a first aid kit available in the Church and also the Barn, Church Centre.

 For hearing and sight impaired